 If you are a current student in the M.A.
 Library & Information Science program, you do not need to complete the entire application process above.
-Instead, submit your Knowledge River application form (including responses to essay questions).
+Instead, submit your Knowledge River application including responses to essay questions via the online application.
 Admission to Knowledge River for current M.A. students is subject to approval by the Knowledge River admissions committee.

 We recommend that you save the confirmation email received after submitting your application.